Norway's Constitution Day parades in Oslo, Bergen, Stavanger and Trondheim have been cancelled. Other cities are expected to follow.

 Celebrations will “likely be different”

-The leader of Trondheim's 17 May committee, Sissel Trønsdal, told NRK that this year's celebration will likely be different: “What will probably happen is that we will have a different May 17 than we have planned.”
+The leader of Trondheim's 17 May committee, Sissel Trønsdal, previously told NRK that this year's celebration will likely be different: “What will probably happen is that we will have a different May 17 than we have planned.”

 One idea that's been floated is to arrange the Oslo celebrations for mid-August instead.
 One Facebook event suggesting an alternate date in August has received tens of thousands of “likes” in support.

 Very small gatherings of friends and family could be supplemented by TV or even online content to create a sense of one national celebration.
 The cultural director for the city of Alta in northern Norway has suggested the city's marching band could be sent around the city's residential areas in smaller groups.

 National broadcaster NRK already does a great job of transmitting celebrations from every corner of the country (and in fact, the world) in a live broadcast throughout the day.
 Perhaps some additional events could be introduced, such as a mass sing-a-long of the national anthem at 10am?